2/6/2025

 Omar Nocta

 Okay, thank you.
-And then just a second question just on slide 10 where you outlined the BLCC fleet and how it's developing.
-The shadow fleet, you have the 105 and then you have the 92 that are sanctioned.
-Any sense, are you able to see what say the shadow fleet is trading, those 105 BLCCs, how they're trading today's market and then also what the other 92 are doing?
+And then just a second question, just on slide 10 where you outlined the VLCC fleet and how it's developing.
+The shadow fleet, you have the 105, and then you have the 92 that are sanctioned.
+Any sense, are you able to see what, say, the shadow fleet is trading, those 105 VLCCs? how they're trading today's market and then also what the other 92 are doing?

 speaker

 It's hard because there's no AIS to track, right?
-So there has to be sort of physically seen or through satellite images and you need to be live on this and it is not the task for the DST to do in detail.
+So it has to be sort of physically seen or through satellite images.
+And you need to be live on this.
+And this is not the task for DHT to do in detail.
 But I think for one, this fleet is very inefficient.
-So and with that, I don't think we should assume sort of a -for-one change.
-If a sanctioned barrel or a sanctioned ship is shifting to a non-sanctioned barrel, there's going to be more efficiency out of that.
-Exact ratio is hard to be specific on, but the compliance fleet obviously is more efficient or more productive if you like.
-But again, if you look at just the gradual shift now in sort of the gravity and we've also seen reports of some of these ships now being sold for demolition early on and you understand there are other discussions with brokers or breakers for some additional ships.
-So I think the DST stated earlier on that we looked at this shadow fleet as sort of the new scrapping in waiting until actual scrapping takes place and that might be the case now.
+And with that, I don't think we should assume sort of a one-for-one change.
+If a sanctioned barrel or a sanctioned ship is shifting to a non-sanctioned barrel, there can be more efficiency out of that.
+The exact ratio is hard to be specific on, but the compliant fleet, obviously, is more efficient and more productive, if you like.
+Again, if you look at just the gradual shift now in the gravity, and we've also seen reports of some of these ships now being sold for demolition early on, And we understand there are other discussions with brokers or breakers for some additional ships.
+So I think DSG stated earlier on that we looked at this shadow fleet as sort of the new scrapping in waiting until actual scrapping takes place.
+And that might be the case now.

 speaker